BrunoLopes24/Learning_Path/HTML5&CSS3/README.md

-# This is my progress of learning HTML5 and CSS3 (Using Visual Studio Code)
+# This is my progress of learning HTML5 and CSS3 (Using VS Code)
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;**Progress mode:**